MBA Career Goals: Inspo, Intel & Advice

 SBC admissions consultant Chandler, co-host of our B-Schooled podcast, says, “This is something I worried about as an applicant personally, and I can definitely say that it is one of the topics our applicants worry about the most.
 One error many applicants make is delaying thinking deeply about this.
 Career goals are one of the elements people tend to ‘put off’ until later in the application.
 I promise you that it is so much better to tackle this question head on sooner rather than later.”

-Well-defined career goals will give you a clear North Star that you can reference as you weave together all the various elements of your application.
+Well-defined career goals will give you a clear North Star that you can reference as you weave together your application’s various elements.
 It’s a way to present a clear, cohesive picture summarizing what you have done in the past, where you are now, and where you want to go.

 Across our team, the admissions consultants unanimously say they love this work because we help advance the professional aspirations of each of our clients.
 “One of my favorite things in the world is getting to work with amazing young professionals and students from many different geographies, fields, and walks of life on shaping their goals and supporting them in taking the next steps in their educational and professional journeys,” says SBC consultant Christina.